Do You Value Your Time?

 I remember those days working in the video store and it was tough!
-Look, there’s nothing wrong with it and many, many people do it and I did it when when I needed to, but I made a decision that that’s not what I wanted to do.
+Look, there’s nothing wrong with it and many, many people do it and I did it when I needed to, but I made a decision that that’s not what I wanted to do.
 I wanted to work on things that I cared about and ultimately I wanted to start my own business.

-Work is such a big part of our day, so I definitely think that millennials in particular are far less inclined to… you know the Baby Boomer generation and even Gen X a little bit, was sort of like work and then life.
+Work is such a big part of our day, so I definitely think that millennials, in particular, are far less inclined to… you know the Baby Boomer generation and even Gen X a little bit, was sort of like work and then life.
 I think definitely for the baby boomers, work was seen as something that they just had to do, so it didn’t really matter.
 It was more about just getting the paycheque for the time put in.

 RP: It was going through the motions.

 SR: I think millennials are just not like that.
 There are so many of us that would rather even take less money to do something that we really enjoy.

 RP: This is a really interesting point in the sense that, we have an opportunity as millennials.
 If we start with our goals and we have good visibility around our goals and our ‘why‘ to really understand how to then connect the way that we use our time, be strategic with that time in the same way that we’re helping people to become strategic with their money but to actually grow, is it worth it?
 Is this get getting good value with my time?

 SR: What am I spending my time on and in pursuit of what?
 It’s not just, what am I setting my time on today, but what over a year, two years, five years, 10 years, 20, 50?
 What is that adding up to?

 RP: I think the challenge is, people are sitting there going,

 How do I do this?